Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The K1 Max ensures strong bed adhesion and accuracy with no warping, thanks to its heated metal frame and enclosed chamber, producing smooth ABS layers even at high speeds.
 A rear carbon filter captures emissions, making ABS printing safer.

-Creality K1 Max 3D printed clown figure on a table, with boxes and a red tray in the background.
+3D-printed clown figure on a table, created by Creality K1 Max, with branded filament boxes in the background.

 The K1 Max’s ceramic hotend with titanium alloy heatbreak and hardened steel nozzle reaches 300°C, while the heated bed reaches 100°C, enabling high-temp printing.
 It supports carbon fiber-reinforced filaments like PLA-CF, PA-CF, and PET-CF. A test vacuum nozzle printed in carbon fiber at 0.2mm, 250mm/s, 260°C, and 100°C showed strong dimensional stability with abrasive materials.